General Information and Referral for San Francisco volunteer organizations

 Haight Ashbury Free Medical Clinic

-Founded in 1967 by Dr. David E. Smith, the Haight Ashbury Free Clinics believe that health care is a right, not a privilegeans that it should be free at the point of delivery, comprehensive, non judgmental, demystified, and humane.
+Founded in 1967 by Dr. David E. Smith, the Free Clinics believed that health care is a right, not a privilege and that it should be free at the point of delivery, comprehensive, non- judgmental, demystified, and humane.

-Hours: M-Th 9am-9pm, F1-5 By appointment only Free services provided.
-Primary and specialty care, chiropractic care, health care for the homeless, HIV primary care and case management, HIV risk reduction counseling and testing, pediatrics, podiatry, smoking cessation services, women's health services.
+It offered it's Free services 9am -9pm.
+5 days a week.
+Primary and specialty care,chiropractic care, health care for the homeless, HIV primary care and case management, HIV risk reduction counseling and testing, pediatrics, podiatry, smoking cessation services,women's health services.

 Saint Anthony Free Medical Clinic